Dux Logroño

 DUX Logroño is a Spanish women's football club based in Logroño, that currently plays in Primera Federación.

 History

-The origins of the entity go back to the year 2000, when a project for the integration of schools and educational centres of Logroño is carried out, although the institution is officially founded in 2008 with teams of all ages, including the female senior team.
+The entity's origins go back to the year 2000 when a project for integrating schools and educational centers of Logroño was carried out.
+However, the institution was officially founded in 2008 with teams of all ages, including the female senior team.
 On 3 June 2018, the women's team promoted to Primera División after defeating CD Tacón in the promotion playoffs.
 The team made their debut in the 2018–19 season, successfully avoiding relegation after ending in the 11th position.

-On 7 October 2020, Logroño qualified for the final of the Copa de la Reina.
+On 7 October 2020, Logroño qualified for the final of the 2019–20 Copa de la Reina, but lost against Barcelona 3–0.

-On 1 July 2021, Logroño was bought by DUX Gaming (whose partners are footballers Thibaut Courtois, Borja Iglesias, and YouTuber DjMariio) and it was renamed as DUX Logroño.
+On 1 July 2021, Logroño was bought by DUX Gaming (whose partners are male footballers Thibaut Courtois, Borja Iglesias, and YouTuber DjMariio) and it was renamed as DUX Logroño.

+On 25 May 2025, DUX Logroño won the promotion playoffs to return to Liga F for the 2025–26 season.